1946 La Paz riots: Turning point

 United States Ambassador Joseph Flack described the situation from his vantage point in the U.S. Embassy: "We feel that we are in the middle of a war and it is impossible for anyone to leave the building".
 Flack also protested that two armed policemen had invaded the embassy in order to set machine guns up on the roof.
-That night, Flack, along with the Brazilian Ambassador Renato de Lacerda Lago, Peruvian Ambassador Eduardo Garland Roel, Ecuadorian Minister Hugo Moncayo, and Papal Chargé Gastón Mojaisky met with the acting Foreign Minister, Colonel José Celestino Pinto, in order to urge clemency for the students, something which Pinto suggested the president would be sympathetic to.
-The meeting with the foreign delegates was followed by a meeting between Villarroel and the Rector of the UMSA, Héctor Ormachea, after which the president ordered that all university students arrested in the clashes be released.
+That night, Flack, along with the Brazilian ambassador Renato de Lacerda Lago, Peruvian ambassador Eduardo Garland Roel, Ecuadorian minister Hugo Moncayo, and papal chargé Gastón Mojaisky met with the acting foreign minister, Colonel José Celestino Pinto, in order to urge clemency for the students, something which Pinto suggested the president would be sympathetic to.
+The meeting with the foreign delegates was followed by a meeting between Villarroel and the rector of the UMSA, Héctor Ormachea, after which the president ordered that all university students arrested in the clashes be released.

 The night of 18 July saw heavy snowfall cover the city.
-At 1:30 p.m. on 19 July, in a single column, the "Loa" Regiment and the "Lanza" 5th Regiment of Cavalry descend on La Paz with orders to occupy some corners of the city.
+At 1:30 p.m. on 19 July, in a single column, the Loa Regiment and the Lanza 5th Regiment of Cavalry descended on La Paz with orders to occupy some corners of the city.
 Municipal police had disappeared from sight, replaced entirely by troops.
 During a demonstration at the Plaza Murillo, two revolver shots were fired at the army chiefs who were standing on the balcony of the Palacio Quemado.
 One bullet grazed Colonel Francisco Barrero while another hit Colonel Pinto in the leg.
-A fraction of the "Loa" was ordered to march towards the Plaza Murillo but upon arrival, it could be seen that the organized demonstration was dissolving, so the intervention of the military was no longer necessary.
+A fraction of the Loa was ordered to march towards the Plaza Murillo but upon arrival, it could be seen that the organized demonstration was dissolving, so the intervention of the military was no longer necessary.
 By the afternoon, Flack described the Plaza Murillo as having become "an armed camp with light and heavy machine guns emplaced and several lend lease anti-aircraft pieces at strategic points with their muzzles depressed to body height".
 At 6 p.m., demonstrators attempted to reenter the Plaza Murillo.
 Despite Pinto's motion to the troops not to fire, shooting nonetheless broke out with grave casualties among both the protesters and the soldiers.
 The battle ended when the demonstrators withdrew.
 A radio statement later announced that thirty-two men had been arrested in the Hotel Paris for having fired into the crowd in order to inculpate the government.